 In early 2016, the Canadian Centre on Substance Abuse (CCSA) and the National Recovery Advisory Committee (NRAC) launched the Life in Recovery survey, the first national survey examining life in recovery in Canada.

 The Life in Recovery survey was designed to gather information on the life experiences of individuals in recovery from addiction to alcohol and other drugs in Canada, including information on the personal journeys and different pathways that exist for Canadians.
-With the right prevention services, the right interventions and the right treatments, long-term recovery and a return to family, community and the workplace are not only attainable but also sustainable.
-Today, many Canadians in recovery are contributing to their families and communities, and leading productive lives — living proof that recovery is possible.
+With the right prevention services, the right interventions and the right treatments, long-term recovery and a return to family, community and the workplace are attainable and also sustainable.
+Today, many Canadians in recovery contribute to their families and communities, and lead productive lives — living proof that recovery is possible.

 The Life in Recovery survey results will be used to inform health service providers, decision makers and the public about the experiences of individuals in recovery in Canada.
 The intent is to increase understanding and to help address stigma associated with addiction and recovery.